justindra/dotfiles/README.md

 - Backup any existing dotfiles before linking
 - Create symlinks for: vim, VS Code, git, bash/zsh, tmux, i3, opencode, and .xprofile
 - Create necessary directories if they don't exist
+- Change default shell to zsh (if installed)

 ## TODO